SESYNC-ci/data-package-lesson/docs/_slides/metadata.md

 ### Creating metadata

-Employer-specific mandated methods (ex: USGS)
+Employer-specific mandated methods

+For example, some government agencies specify the metadata standards to which their employees must adhere.

 ===